 Research and development expenses consist primarily of salaries and personnel related expenses, including stock-based compensation, laboratory supplies, preclinical and clinical studies, manufacturing expenses, allocated facilities expenses, subcontracted research expenses and expenses for technology licenses.
 In 2015, we established a Technical Operations group to manage the relationships with third-party vendors used in our manufacturing processes as well as to improve our process development and increase our overall manufacturing capabilities.
-We expect to continue to devote substantial resources to research and development in the future and expect research and development expenses to increase in the next several years if we are successful in advancing our HIV/AIDS program and our IVPRP programs in the clinic and if we are able to progress our earlier stage ZFP therapeutic product candidates into clinical trials including our programs under our collaboration with Biogen and Shire.
+We expect to continue to devote substantial resources to research and development in the future and expect research and development expenses to increase in the next several years if we are successful in advancing our HIV/AIDS program and our IVPRP programs in the clinic and if we are able to progress our earlier stage ZFP Therapeutic product candidates into clinical trials including our programs under our collaboration with Biogen and Shire.
 Pursuant to the terms of the agreements with Biogen and Shire, certain of our expenses related to research and development activities will be reimbursed, including employee and external research costs.
 The reimbursement funds received from Biogen and Shire are recognized as revenue as the costs are incurred and collection is reasonably assured.
 We also continue to fulfill our obligations under the terms of our non-therapeutic collaboration agreements with Sigma and DAS.
 In addition, to the extent we continue to receive royalties from Sigma, we will incur fees related to certain technologies that we have in-licensed.

-Research and development expenses were \$15.3 million for the three months ended March 31, 2016, compared to \$15.0 million in the corresponding period in 2015.
-The increase of \$0.3 million in research and development expenses was primarily due to increases of \$0.4 million increase in salaries and benefits, \$0.3 million in consulting expense, and \$0.2 million in stock-based compensation expense, partially offset by a decrease of \$0.6 million in manufacturing expenses.
+Research and development expenses were \$19.4 million for the three months ended June 30, 2016, compared to \$15.6 million in the corresponding period in 2015.
+The increase of \$3.8 million in research and development expenses was primarily due to increases of \$2.6 million in clinical trial and manufacturing expenses, \$0.6 million increase in salaries and benefits, \$0.6 million in consulting expense, and \$0.3 million in lab supply expenses, partially offset by a decrease of \$0.3 million in license expenses.